samuelomondi22/cse212/2-linkedlist.md

 ```

 **Problem**
-Use the things you have learned to create a python program that:
+<p>Use the things you have learned to create a python program that:</p>
 1. Inserts a tail
 2. Removes a tail
 3. Replace a node